johnbudgerigar/johnbudgerigar.github.io/projects.md

 # Projects:
 ## Project 1: Pygame ball physics
 <iframe src="https://drive.google.com/file/d/1qkxndQWLZGwugsT9RIgLM-NNatp-nrVU/view?usp=sharing" width="640" height="480" allow="autoplay"></iframe>
 This is a cool project in pygame with physics!
 You can apply an impulse to a ball and watch it bounce around the window.
+It has gravity and elasticity. (video might not load properly, but you can run the code yourself!)

 <details>
   <summary>Source code</summary>